josephdadams/CroniclePlugins/README.md

 - `page`: Text Field: Page that the button is on that you want to execute
 - `button`: Text Field: Button number on that page that you want to execute

+## cueserver.py

+Allows you to execute CueScripts on an Interactive Technologies CueServer.

+Requires the following parameters:
+- `ip`: Text Field: IP address of the CueServer
+- `cuescript`: Text Field: CueScript to execute (will be URL encoded)

 ## generic_tcp.py

 Allows you to send generic TCP strings to the specified IP/port.